Last Updated on by Admin

 Specifically, the handset provided was the Android-powered Alcatel Idol X. Well, you weren’t expecting anything in the class of HTC One; were you?
 Anyway, we think that this is a brilliant value added service for travellers who often have to swap SIMs on arrival in a new country and worry about getting online and staying connected.
 Mister Mo’s recent Ghana trip is a case in point.

-We think that more 4 – 5 star hotels should implement this and make their clients’ stay more comfortable.
-Dear Nigerian hotels, when shall we be seeing similar from you?
+It may not be something that every hotel can afford yet, but I think that more 4 – 5 star hotels should implement this and make their clients’ stay more comfortable.
+The Hyatt Regency has set the pace.
 Sheraton, Hilton, and others, over to you.

 In the meantime, you should read the whole story, as it is interesting read: Guests at the Hyatt Regency in Hong Kong can use this smartphone for free.